iamjohnnyli/data-analyst-notebook-docker/README.md

 >This is my Dockerfile for the Docker image of Data Analyst Notebook

 ## INTRO
 I am usually run Jupyter Notebook or Hydrogen in my MacBook Pro.
-However, sometimes, for a more massive dataset or complex model, I need to use my more powerful desktop or Cloud Service.
-However, setting up the environment and installing tools and package can be time-consuming, no need to mention the compatibility problems.
+However, sometimes, for a massive dataset or complex model, I need to use my more powerful desktop or Cloud Service.
+But setting up the environment and installing tools and packages can be time-consuming, and no need to mention the compatibility problems.
 Luckily, we have Docker!
-It "containerized" the working environment.
-For different machines, you can have an identical container.
+It “containerized” the working environment.
+For different machines, you can have identical containers.
 Therefore, you have the same working environment setup, same package, same settings, and same software versions.
 If you update one container, you can take a snapshot, push it to the repository, and update the modification to other machines.
 For more information, you can click [here](https://www.docker.com/why-docker).

 ## MY DOCKER IMAGE

 **Version 0.2**

-- [ ] FIX windows port problems
-- [ ] ADD integrating Jupyter Lab
-- [ ] ADD Better user management
+Inspired from [Jupyter Docker Stacks](https://github.com/jupyter/docker-stacks), I update following things:

+- I switch Base Container to jupyter/scipy-notebook
+- I installed few package:
+  - lightgbm
+  - pytorch
+  - xgboost
+  - graphviz
+  - pydot
+  - jupytext
+  - lighteda

+- Also I enabled some my favorite extensions:
+  - code_prettify/autopep8
+  - gist_it/main
+  - highlighter/highlighter
+  - keyboard_shortcut_editor/main
+  - scratchpad/main
+  - select_keymap/main
+  - snippets_menu/main
+  - spellchecker/main
+  - toc2/main
+  - table_beautifier/main
+  - varInspector/main

 **Version 0.1**
 *3-5-2019*